How does the small claims court work in the UK?

-While you may be left wondering what to do, thankfully there are options available to you as a consumer.
+While you may be left wondering what to do, thankfully there is the option of the small claims court.

 However, the small claims court still has a number of formalities to follow, and anyone looking to bring their claim needs to understand the processes of the court.
 While these processes aren’t as complex as those in higher courts, they can still be intimidating to an inexperienced claimant.
 Add in court costs and the value of your claim, and many claimants don’t feel comfortable pursuing their matter without personal legal assistance.

 How to approach the small claims court

 - You can start a small claim online through the HM Courts and Tribunals Service webpage.

 - Remember that it will be expected of you to try other means of conflict resolution before going to court, even if it is just the small claims court.
 Therefore, during the application, it will be asked if you first tried other means of conflict resolution.